Videomancer

 Videomancer is a standalone instrument and development platform for video synthesis.
 Its open source hybrid digital/analog architecture leverages the best of both domains.
 With a full complement of inputs and outputs for every signal type, it integrates seamlessly with any studio or performance rig.
 Videomancer supports a wide range of standard and high definition video formats.

-Due to its extraordinary versatility, Videomancer can perform many functions, including but not limited to:
+Due to its extraordinary versatility, Videomancer can perform many functions, such as:

 - Process HDMI or analog video